hongjungg666/Time-Series-Forecasting/README.md

 # California-median-house-price-prediction_TS
 ## Author
-Roger Ren, Zhipeng Hong, Kyril Panfilov
+Zihao Ren, Zhipeng Hong, Kyril Panfilov

 ## Goal of the Project
 The goal of this project is to construct a time series analysis and model (univariate or multivariate) for forecasting the monthly median sold price for Jan-Dec 2016.